Who would say no? Finding the Astros another starting pitcher

 4.54 ERA | 4.57 FIP | .268/.312/.485 | 19.5% SO rate | 5.7% BB rate

 Cole is under control through 2019, so he’d be expensive even though he hasn’t pitched that well.
-Given his mediocre strikeout rate and home-run problems so far, I’d be wary about bringing him to the American League.
+Given his mediocre strikeout rate and home run problems so far, I’d be wary about bringing him to the American League.

 Best trade match: Jose Quintana, Chicago White Sox